catrincm/johannes-website/README.md

 - Don't edit files in `themes\academic`.
 To modify the theme create a \`local\` version of the folder from `themes\academic`.
 E.g. in `layouts` there's code that overwrites the theme.

 To deploy:
-- For truthandsemantics website, just push changes to the master branch on GitHub desktop.
-Netlify will automatically push it to truthandsemantics.xyz.
+- Push changes to the master branch using GitHub desktop.
-- For johannes-website you also need to run deploy.sh from terminal: `bash deploy.sh`.
+- For johannes-website, Catrin needs to run deploy.sh from terminal: `bash deploy.sh`.
 This will then push the changes from the johannes-website repo to johannesstern.github.io.
+For truthandsemantics, Netlify automatically does it.